MAAV-Software/maav-cv/README.md

 git config --global user.email "jaminock@umich.edu"
 ```

+### Git Branches

-When developing, we suggest making a branch for new files or the
+When developing a specific, new feature or set of changes, we suggest making
+a branch for new files or the modifications of existing files.
+This will
-modifications of existing files.
-This will allow your local Git repo to stay
+allow your `master` branch to stay clean and organized in terms of commit
-clean and organized.
-It might also be helpful if you **commit and push to a
-branch named after your uniqname**
+history and other qualities.
+Generally changes to the `master` branch only
+happen with very small fixes - like updating a `README.md` or one doc.

 ```
 # List branches